Use a named ellipsoid

 geodistpy goes beyond simple distance calculations.
 Here are a few more things you can do right away:

-from geodistpy import bearing, destination, midpoint, interpolate, point_in_radius, geodesic_knn
+from geodistpy import bearing, destination, midpoint, interpolate, geodist_to_many, point_in_radius, geodesic_knn

 berlin = (52.5200, 13.4050)